C2FO/fast-csv/README.md

 **`Arrays`**

 You can also pass in your rows as arrays.
-If your csv requires headers the first row passed in will be the headers used.
+If your CSV requires headers the first row passed in will be the headers used.

 ```javascript
 [